 Canada ranks in the top 10 of global hydrogen producers.
 Alberta is the largest hydrogen producer in Canada.
-In 2018, Alberta produced approximately 2.4 million tonnes of hydrogen per year for various industrial applications, including oil upgrading and refining, as well as chemical manufacturing.
+In 2022, Alberta produced approximately 2.0 million tonnes of unabated hydrogen and 0.5 million tonnes of natural gas-based hydrogen abated with carbon capture, utilization and storage for various industrial applications, including oil upgrading and refining, as well as chemical manufacturing.

 Alberta has considerable expertise with hydrogen, and that expertise could grow significantly to support growing demand.

 Alberta has the potential to be one of the lowest-cost producers of hydrogen in the world.
 Alberta’s current strengths in the emerging clean hydrogen economy include:

 - Experience and Scale: Alberta is already the largest hydrogen producer in Canada.
 Alberta’s workforce knows how to produce, handle and use hydrogen safely at large scales.

 - Energy Resources: Alberta can leverage its existing natural resources such as our world-class natural gas reserves, renewable energy resources, extensive energy infrastructure, and geological storage capacity to play a leading role in Canada’s clean hydrogen economy.

 - Carbon Capture, Utilization, and Storage (CCUS) Capacity: Alberta is home to world-scale CCUS projects and multiple industrial clusters.

 - Innovation Leadership: Alberta is a committed leader in innovation, GHG emission research, and carbon management.